MicrosoftDocs/win32/desktop-src/wintouch/choosing-the-right-approach-to-windows-touch.md

 >
 > **Bluetooth & devices > Touch > "Three- and four-finger touch gestures"**
 >
 > When set to "On" (default), the system will handle all three- and four-finger interactions (apps will not be able to support them).
-This might also add a slight delay to some single- or two-finger touch interactions.
 >
 > When set to "Off", three- and four-finger interactions can be supported by apps (they will not be handled by the system).
 >